paperless-ngx/paperless-ngx/docs/setup.md

     $ bash -c "$(curl -L https://raw.githubusercontent.com/paperless-ngx/paperless-ngx/main/install-paperless-ngx.sh)"
     ```

+    !!! note

+        macOS users will need to install e.g. [gnu-sed](https://formulae.brew.sh/formula/gnu-sed) with support
+        for running as `sed`.

 ### From GHCR / Docker Hub {#docker_hub}

 1. Login with your user and create a folder in your home-directory to have a place for your